Kianabel/TSWebserver/README.md

 # TypeScript Express Web Server

-A singlethread WebServer written from "scratch" using TypeScript and Node.
+A multi"thread" WebServer written from "scratch" using TypeScript and Node.

 ## Content